Hi! I’m Lisa Napoli.

 …whether it’s biographies like those I’ve written about Ted Turner and the merry band of pioneers who started CNN; the founding mothers of NPR; and Joan Kroc, the great under-recognized philanthropist who gave away the McDonald’s fortune.

-I love both forms and talking about them so much that I teach workshops on triggering memory, helped co-create a podcast for BIO, and am even studying the craft as a graduate student at CUNY Graduate Center.
+I love both forms and talking about them so much that I teach workshops on triggering memory and helped co-create a podcast for BIO.

 In my previous work, I was a columnist and reporter for a pioneering online section of the New York Times; a reporter and host for the public radio show Marketplace; the technology correspondent for MSNBC/MSNBC.com; and an arts reporter for KCRW.